Netter’s Anatomy Flash Cards: Review

 You don’t get any hints so you have to rely entirely on your knowledge, each card deals with only one fact or structure thus eliminating confusions, and they are fully portable since they are eBooks (nothing stops you from printing them though if you prefer).
 In addition, our flashcards are fully connected and integrated within our platform and we even have cadaveric and radiological images to make them realistic and directly applicable to real-life.
 Does it sound good?
 Go now and register!
 You even get 11 decks covering anatomy and histology topics for free if you become a premium member - one deck for every month of your active subscription!

 You might wonder what’s up with that platform integration and if it’s more than just buzzwords.
 If you decide to start learning anatomy using our eBooks and become a ‘Kenhubber’, you will get your hands on several additional learning methods that will make your learning as easy and enjoyable as possible.
-If you learn about a structure in our flashcards and want to read more about it, you can check an article about the respective subject.
+If you want to dig into the complex details of a topic, pick one of the articles listed under each study unit.
 Alternatively, you can watch one of our anatomy tutors explain the topic in one of our videos from the comfort of your own chair.
 Or better yet, if you want to see the structure from different angles you can check our atlas, and if you want to see how well you know the flashcards (and not only), you can attempt one of the quizzes!
 By the way, they use spaced repetition, the best tried and tested study method backed by science.
 So, what are you waiting for?
 Sign up now and get your hands on all of them!

 So, there you go, a detailed review of the good, the bad, and the ugly of ‘Netter’s Anatomy Flash Cards 4th Edition’.
 They are certainly not the worst anatomy learning resource out there, but there are certainly more modern and carefully organised methods that you can use instead.
 At the end of the day, you need to sit down and decide what you want a specific learning resource to help you with and then start using it.
 Don’t fall into the trap of constantly changing them, hoping you will reach perfection.
 There is no perfect anatomy learning resource, only the one that suits you the best!
 We hope this review clarified some of your confusions and helped you in making a decision.
 Good luck!